Day 5 / Modules 11 - 12 of the Complete GC & GC-MS course and Day 2 / Modules 11 - 12 of The GC & GC-MS Clinic course.

 - Experience level: Intermediate

-- Teaching method: Face-to-face classroom, with instrument parts & consumables to handle & chromatograms to troubleshoot
+- Teaching method: Face-to-face OR online via live video, with instrument parts & consumables to handle

 - RSC CPD approval: Approved for CPD